 Starve Ups was Oregon's first startup accelerator, is still its only scalerator, and has been built upon its cornerstone of "proven peer mentoring for founders", which is exactly what Starve Ups stands for, excels at, and focuses on as a group.
 Starve Ups was launched by founders, and is solely for founders, of innovative and disruptive startups in all industries.
 The group works tirelessly to statistically change the game for founders and to make their startups exponentially more successful in a more efficient and effective ecosystem.

 It is simple, the end-to-end full lifecycle approach, known as a scalerator, of Starve Ups is to support each of our membership companies to SURVIVE the R&D and launch phase, to STRIVE to profitability and expansion, and to THRIVE to their positive exit or existence.
-Today, over a decade and a half later, Starve Ups companies are 6 times more likely to stay in business, 5 times more likely to garner angel and VC funding, and nearly 3.5 times more likely to be acquired via a positive exit than other startups nationally...all without taking equity or charging a single fee.
+Today, over a decade and a half later, Starve Ups companies are 6 times more likely to stay in business, 4 times more likely to garner angel and VC funding, and are now 4 times more likely to be acquired via a positive exit than other startups nationally...all without taking equity or charging a single fee.